 Designing for the unrelatable.

 At Teague, we’ve designed experiences and environments in aerospace for more than 50 years.
-As experts in human-centered design (HCD), we’ve interviewed astronauts, tested designs via mock-ups, and leveraged VR and AR tools to simulate microgravity and envision future use case scenarios.
+As product design consultants and experts in human-centered design (HCD), we’ve interviewed astronauts, tested designs via mock-ups, and leveraged VR and AR tools to simulate microgravity and envision future use case scenarios.

 Moving through microgravity.